 (iii) Fe2O3 + 2Al → Al2O3 + 2Fe + Heat

 (b) (i) BaCl2 + K2SO4 → BaSO4 + 2KCl

 (ii) Zn + 2AgNO3 → Zn(NO3)2 + 2Ag

 Q 3. (a) Can we stir silver nitrate solution with a copper spoon?
 Why or why not?

 Support your answer with reason.

-(b) Why a brown coating is formed on the iron rod when iron rod is kept dipped in copper sulphate solution for sometime?
+(b) Why a brown coating is formed on the iron rod when the iron rod is kept dipped in copper sulphate solution for some time?
 What change will be observed in the colour of the solution?

 (c) A green coating develops on the copper vessel in the rainy season.
 Why?
 [CBSE 2015]

-(b) Iron being more reactive than copper, displaces copper from copper sulphate by the following reaction:
+- Iron being more reactive than copper displaces copper from copper sulphate by the following reaction: